 To check if Chrome extensions are slowing down your browser, open an Incognito window in Google Chrome, and then log into your CHR account.
 (See Browse in private for instructions on opening an Incognito window).

-The Incognito window will disable most Chrome extensions.
+The Incognito window disables most Chrome extensions.
 If your speed improves significantly with this step, it suggests that there are extensions that are affecting the speed of the CHR.
 See Install and manage extensions for more information on uninstalling or disabling an extension.

 Cached browsing data and cookies